Rexayo/mograph.gallery/README.md

   - #### First Time Visitor Goals

     a.
-As a First Time Visitor, I want to easily understand the main purpose of the site and sign up .
+As a First Time Visitor, I want to easily understand the main purpose of the site and sign up.
     b.
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
     c.
 As a First Time Visitor, I want to easily find details about about how to add a video.
     d.
-As a First Time Visitor, I want to be able to measure my progress as I play the game.
+As a First Time Visitor, I want to be able to preview the videos in collections, in order to find specific videos.
     e.
-As a First Time Visitor, I want to be able to preview the videos in collections, in order to find specific videos.
-    f.
 As a First Time Visitor, I want to be able to search through the videos using keywords to parse through the gallery.

   - #### Returning Visitor Goals